hmillerbakewell/personal-values-compare/README.md

 Career:

  - Acknowledgement: Have your opinions heard
+ - Growth: Knowing you are changing and adapting
  - Helping Others: Working to help those around you
  - Leadership: People look to you for guidance
  - Politics: Serving the public